-Fund Objective Return objectives are after fees and before tax High level strategy Socially Responsible Balanced Fund To provide a medium level of returns on average over medium term periods (five years plus), allowing for shorter-term ups and downs, whilst excluding investments which do not satisfy certain socially responsible investment criteria.
-We aim to achieve this by investing in a mix of income and growth assets, and the application of our Approach to Responsible Investing policy.
-Socially Responsible Growth Fund To provide relatively high returns on average over longer term periods (seven years plus), allowing for short to medium term ups and downs, whilst excluding investments which do not satisfy certain socially responsible investment criteria.
-We aim to achieve this by investing primarily in growth assets, with a moderate allocation of income assets, and the application of our Approach to Responsible Investing policy.
-Socially Responsible High Growth Fund To provide higher returns on average over long term periods (ten years plus), allowing for short to medium term ups and downs, whilst excluding investments which do not satisfy certain socially responsible investment criteria.
-We aim to achieve this by investing predominantly in growth assets, with little or no allocation to income assets, and the application of our Approach to Responsible Investing policy.
+Fund Objective Return objectives are after fees and before tax High level strategy Geared Growth Fund To provide higher returns, including increased potential returns via leverage, on average over extended periods (fifteen years plus), allowing for more significant short to medium term ups and downs, We aim to achieve this by investing predominantly in growth assets, with little or no allocation to income assets, and the use of leverage to provide increased exposure.
+Socially Responsible Geared Growth Fund To provide higher returns, including increased potential returns via leverage, on average over extended periods (fifteen years plus), allowing for more significant short to medium term ups and downs, whilst excluding investments which do not satisfy certain socially responsible investment criteria We aim to achieve this by investing predominantly in growth assets, with little or no allocation to income assets, and the use of leverage to provide increased exposure, and the application of our Responsible Investment Policy.
+Capital Guaranteed Fund To provide relatively modest returns allowing for some shorter-term ups and downs, supported by a capital guarantee.
+We aim to achieve this by investing primarily in income assets, while including some growth assets.